-Finastra outlines key takeaways from Sibos 2023 about the future of trade finance
+Finastra Outlines Key Takeaways From Sibos 2023 About The Future Of Trade Finance

-(MENAFN- Golin Mena) Collaboration and the right technology are key to overcome the challenges of digital trade and to accelerate ESG initiatives
+Collaboration and the right technology are key to overcome the challenges of digitaltrade and to accelerate ESG initiatives.

 Finastra's Iain MacLennan, Head of Trade and Supply Chain Finance, spoke on a panel hosted by IBM to discuss the role of end-to-end digitalization in trade and supply chain finance.
 Moderated by Shanker Ramamurthy, Managing Partner – Global Banking & Financial Markets at IBM, the panelists discussed how a platform approach that leverages AI, real-time data and increased transparency to eliminate manual processes can help financial institutions unlock greater value and strengthen their environmental, social and governance (ESG) credentials.